 And then, I felt grief.
 I left something I always wanted.
 Something I trained for after mastering my subject matter.
 It was something I was really good at.
 Something I took pride in doing.
 When I taught college classes there were moments I looked over my students and questioned how I could possibly get paid for this.
 When I took my high school students outside to read Whitman, I couldn’t help but feel gratitude for my kids, though occasionally cussed m out or acted, were able to muster a philosophical question when they could relate to content.

 Was it really so bad?

 Just as with an abusive love, you move on; you learn.
 You grow by accepting what you can and cannot take.
 But you still love.
 Always love.
 Always teaching.
 I will come back to the classroom, whether it is helping adults or college students or other educators, because the mission of education and literacy is too important to leave behind.
 Nothing can replace the feeling of sitting one-on-one with a student when they have a moment of realization or when they truly engage with content and reflect who they will become.
 Of helping a student get through a single day because high school is rough for all involved.
 Of talking about the things you love and sharing what you know and learning in that process.
 That involvement may just be in a different light now.
 There are other impactful paths to take in education.
 Technology.
 Curriculum design.
 Research and policy.
 Writing (always, writing).
-Confusion in this parallel ends in the relief of possibility; breaking up with a love is never the end of love.
+There can be such relief in the face of possibility, and now I will acknowledge that breaking up with a love is never the end of love.